ExampleTeam2/lost-and-found/deliverables/ScientificReport/scientific_report.md

 ### Filtering of data

 To address issues with our scraping's inherently unstable nature, as well as the big variety of Google Street View images, we had to do some automated filtering of unsuitable data.
 This consisted of both filtering our images, but also the corresponding data.
-After filtering we again saved this as a list of file names using our "data-loader", and commit it to our repository.
+After filtering we again saved this as a list of file names using our "data-loader", and committed it to our repository.

-To filter images we started by setting a minimum threshold of the biggest variance of color between the pictures of an image, meaning either red, green or blue has to vary by some amount.
-This easily filters out black screens and dark images, like the ones indoor or inside tunnels.
-Additionally, we added a threshold for the variance after the laplacian kernel was applied, allowing us to filter some blurry and low quality images.
+To filter images we started by setting a minimum threshold of the biggest variance of color between the pixels of an image, meaning either red, green, or blue has to vary by some amount.
+This easily filters out black screens and dark images, like the ones indoors or inside tunnels.
+Additionally, we added a threshold for the variance after the laplacian kernel was applied, allowing us to filter some blurry and low-quality images.
 We set our thresholds after doing manual sampling and some test runs.

 ![variance|400](./images/variance.png)

-Additionally, we realized that some rounds were in the exact same locations, so we decided to filter out duplicates by comparing the coordinates, only keeping the first image.
+Additionally, we realized that some rounds were in the exact same locations, so we decided to filter out duplicates by comparing their coordinates, only keeping the first occurrence.
 This, as well as the image filtering, comes with the added benefit of filtering corrupted data, which would otherwise have to be handled in our training code.

 ## Prediction approaches

 ### Predicting Coordinates: Mean Squared Error

 The initial approach we took was to predict the exact coordinates of a location.
 We initially believed this would be easier since coordinate prediction is a basic method.
+To remove biases and scaling difficulties, we decided to project our coordinates into a cartesian (x,y,z) system for prediction.
 However, after a few training iterations, we realized this approach was more challenging than predicting countries or regions due to several issues.

 The first problem was the distribution of our dataset compared to the actual distribution of locations on Earth.
 From Geoguessr, we collected 81,505 mapped images, with a fairly even distribution after filtering, and a total of 332,786 images without checked distribution.
 Despite our efforts to ensure even distribution, the dataset was not uniformly spread across the globe.
 This imbalance meant that incorrect model predictions often resulted in large geographical errors, increasing the loss significantly.

 We observed that while the network performed well on the training set for the first 10 epochs, the validation accuracy for distance was poor.
-The model struggled to predict the correct continent in the validation set, resulting in high mean loss.
-We used Mean Squared Error (MSE) and the Haversine distance to calculate the loss, as explained in the "Regions with Custom Loss" subsection.
-Although we had a mean loss error, it was unclear where the model was making incorrect predictions.
+The model struggled to predict the correct continent in the validation set, resulting in a high mean loss.
+We used Mean Squared Error (MSE) and the spherical distance to calculate the loss, as explained in the "Regions with Custom Loss" subsection.
+Although we had a mean distance metric, it was unclear why and where exactly the model was making incorrect predictions.

 To address this issue, we shifted our focus to the other two approaches: predicting countries and predicting regions.
 Predicting countries is a classification problem, making it more straightforward.
-By predicting regions, we can map countries to regions, allowing for a more detailed comparison of results.
-This fine-grained approach helps us understand which country and region the model believes the image was taken in, making it easier to identify where and why the model makes incorrect predictions and how far off these predictions are from the actual locations.
+When predicting regions, we can also map our regions to their corresponding countries, allowing for better comparison of results.
+This fine-grained approach helps us understand which country or region the model believes the image was taken in, making it easier to identify why and where the model makes incorrect predictions and how far off these predictions are from the actual locations.

 ### Predicting Countries: Categorical Cross-Entropy

-For predicting the countries, we use torch.nn.CrossEntropyLoss to calculate the loss.
+For predicting the countries, we use a simple Cross-Entropy loss.
 This method is well-suited for our classification problem, as it measures how well a predicted probability distribution matches the actual distribution (or ground truth) of class labels.

-First, we create a unique mapping list for each dataset, identifying countries by their indices.
-This mapping allows us to convert country names to indices and vice versa.
-We then map the countries from the labels to their actual indices in all test splits.
-Additionally, we calculate the loss using the raw logits from the model without applying softmax, as CrossEntropyLoss internally handles the softmax operation.
+First, we create a unique mapping list for each dataset, assigning each country an index.
+We then map the countries from their labels to their indices in every split of the dataset, making sure they share the same indices.

-We save this information to Weights and Biases (wandb) to ensure the mappings are correctly and centrally stored for each run.
-The loss for the predictions is calculated using the following formula:
+We save this information to Weights and Biases (Wandb) for each run to ensure the mappings are consistent when testing or deploying the corresponding model.
+The loss is calculated using the following formula:

 $$
 L = -\frac{1}{N} \sum_{i=1}^{N} \log \left( \frac{e^{x_{i, y_i}}}{\sum_{j} e^{x_{i,j}}} \right)